lostpebble/pullstate/README.md

 });
 ```

-Using the power of [immer](https://github.com/mweststrate/immer), we update a store by passing
-it to a function called `update()`.
-The second argument is the updater function, which is given
+Using the power of [immer](https://github.com/mweststrate/immer), we update a store by calling a function called `update()` on it.
+The argument is the updater function, which is given
 the current state of our store to mutate however we like!
 For more information on how this works,
 go check out [immer](https://github.com/mweststrate/immer).
 Its great.